javipalanca/simfleet/docs/develop.rst

 algorithm was implemented.
 This design pattern was created, among others, by a group of authors commonly known as the **Gang of Four** (E. Gamma, R. Helm, R. Johnson and J. Vlissides), and it is well presented in [GangOfFour95]_.

-SimFleet uses the *Strategy Pattern* in order to enable students to implement three different strategies (one for the coordinator agent, one for the transport agent and one for the customer agent) without having to develop new agents or entering in the complexity of the simulator.
-Thanks to this pattern, students can develop their strategies in an external file and pass it as an argument when the simulator is run.
+SimFleet uses the *Strategy Pattern* in order to enable users to implement three different strategies (one for the fleet manager agent, one for the transport agent and one for the customer agent) without having to develop new agents or entering in the complexity of the simulator.
+Thanks to this pattern, users can develop their strategies in an external file and pass it as an argument when the simulator is run.

 SimFleet implements one interface for each of these three agents, with each interface also providing some helper